seek-oss/sku/docs/docs/styling.md

 Import any `.less` file into your Javascript as a `styles` object and use its properties as class names.

-For example, given the following Less file:
+For example, given the following LESS file:

 ```less
 .exampleWrapper {